ptsteadman/notebook/essays/fb-status-drafts.md

 documentation is *the worst* and the system doesn't provide very good feedback when things go wrong.
 It's a pain to incorporate/shim 'legacy' (lol, more like normal-ass) libraries that don't conform to the world of modern JavaScript.
-I feel like normal web developers are the casulties in scorched-earth framework battles between organizations like Facebook and Google.
+I feel like normal web developers are the casualties in scorched-earth framework battles between organizations like Facebook and Google.

 But, after a bit of pain, the developer experience of React/Webpack is good, at least within the paradigm.
-I'm convinced hot reloading and preprocessers are pretty big wins.
+I'm convinced hot reloading and pre-processors are pretty big wins.
 Still, my dad (a mechanical engineer) laughed when I showed him the React "getting started" page.
 It doesn't make any sense to someone who isn't a "hipster" (the programming kind of hipster, which is still a meaningful